-- 1. This International Standard on Assurance Engagements (ISAE) deals with assurance engagements undertaken by a professional accountant in public practice1 to provide a report for use by user entities and their auditors on the controls at a service organization that provides a service to user entities that is likely to be relevant to user entities' internal control as it relates to financial reporting.
-It complements ISA 402,2 in that reports prepared in accordance with this ISAE are capable of providing appropriate evidence under ISA 402.
+- 1. This International Standard on Assurance Engagements (ISAE) deals with assurance engagements undertaken by a practitioner to provide a report for use by user entities and their auditors on the controls at a service organization that provides a service to user entities that is likely to be relevant to user entities' internal control as it relates to financial reporting.
+It complements ISA 402, in that reports prepared in accordance with this ISAE are capable of providing appropriate evidence under ISA 402.
 (Ref: Para.
 A1) - 2.
-The International Framework for Assurance Engagements (the Assurance Framework) states that an assurance engagement may be a "reasonable assurance" engagement or a "limited assurance" engagement; that an assurance engagement may be either an "assertion-based" engagement or a "direct reporting" engagement; and, that the assurance conclusion for an assertion-based engagement can be worded either in terms of the responsible party's assertion or directly in terms of the subject matter and the criteria.3 This ISAE only deals with assertion-based engagements that convey reasonable assurance, with the assurance conclusion worded directly in terms of the subject matter and the criteria.4 - 3.
-This ISAE applies only when the service organization is responsible for, or otherwise able to make an assertion about, the suitable design of controls.
+The International Framework for Assurance Engagements (the Assurance Framework) states that an assurance engagement may be a "reasonable assurance" engagement or a "limited assurance" engagement and that an assurance engagement may be either an attestation engagement or a "direct" engagement.
+This ISAE only deals with reasonable assurance attestation engagements. - 3.
+This ISAE applies only when the service organization is responsible for, or otherwise able to make a statement about, the suitable design of controls.
 This ISAE does not deal with assurance engagements: - (a) To report only on whether controls at a service organization operated as described, or - (b) To report on controls at a service organization other than those related to a service that is likely to be relevant to user entities' internal control as it relates to financial reporting (for example, controls that affect user entities' production or quality control).